-Shutters will be firing like machine guns over the next several weeks as fall visitors to New England endeavor to snap precious photographs that capture the colors of foliage ablaze.
-I asked professional photographer and Mainer Dale Stevens to provide helpful tips on preserving fall's finest colors in photographs.
-Here are his answers to some common questions about photographing fall foliage.
+When New England fall foliage peaks in late September and October, the region is at its most photogenic.
+Shutters fire like machine guns as fall visitors to New England endeavor to snap Instagram-worthy (and even print-worthy) photographs that capture the colors of foliage ablaze.
+In this Q&A, professional photographer and Mainer Dale Stevens provides helpful tips on preserving fall's finest colors in photographs.
+Before you head to top photo op spots like Height of Land or Jenne Farm, up your game by reading his advice on photographing fall foliage.

 Q: Is there a special filter that can be used to intensify or highlight fall colors when photographing foliage?